Worktrees

 key.

-If such a match is made, Antora will take the files from the worktree instead of the files from the git tree for that branch.
+If such a match is made, Antora takes the files from the worktree instead of the files from the git tree for that branch.

 .